adiagarwalrock/tracker/README.md

 - Provide accurate unemployment calculations for 90-day OPT and 150-day STEM limits.
 - Offer a clear timeline view with gap warnings and status summaries.
 - Empower others to contribute and extend the tool (multi-language support, exports, notifications).
+- Allow students to export unemployment deadlines as ICS calendar reminders.

+Usage tips:

+- Enter OPT/STEM dates, add employment entries, click **Copy Summary** to share with advisors.
+- Use the **Download Deadlines (ICS)** button to add the 90-day and 150-day reminders to Google Calendar, Apple Calendar, etc.

 ## Getting Started